Bitcoin 101: The Complete Beginner's Guide

 The crypto community has a saying: "Not your keys, not your coins."

 After buying, transfer your Bitcoin to a wallet you control.
-More on wallets in the next section.

 How to Store Bitcoin Safely